STORM UPDATES, PREPAREDNESS TIPS AND SANDBAG LOCATIONS IN MALIBU - january 3 - 9, 2023

 For detailed weather information, forecasts and hazards, visit NWS LA/Oxnard.

 Please be cautious on the roads and be prepared for potentially hazardous driving conditions including water, mud, rocks and debris in the roadway and low visibility, and possible power outages and traffic signal outages due downed power lines.
 Never approach or touch downed power lines - stay back, warn others and call 911.
 Under California law, always approach an intersection with a malfunctioning traffic signal as if it is an all-way stop sign - that means come to a complete stop.

-City and County Public Works crews and Caltrans are monitoring PCH and canyon roads in Malibu for hazards, using bladetrucks to keep the roadways clear, checking and clearing drainage culverts and storm drains, and pre-placing equipment.
+City and County Public Works crews and Caltrans are coordinating, and monitoring PCH and canyon roads in Malibu for hazards, using bladetrucks to keep the roadways clear, checking and clearing drainage culverts and storm drains, monitoring for potential mudslides, rockslides, and flooding and pre-placing equipment.